My favourite app for selling clothes is Vinted. I’ve written quite a bit about it on this site already.

 This is just gross.

 I imagine there are sites on the dark web where used underwear goes for a pretty penny, but Vinted is not that kind of place.
 New underwear can be sold but it must have the tags attached.
-This includes bed clothes, corsets and reusable nappies too.
+The same goes for bed clothes, corsets and reusable nappies too.

 This is about hygiene.
-Even after a 60°C wash, I wouldn’t be using towels or bedding I had bought from someone else.
-I understand that this is essentially what we do when we stay at a hotel, we share bedding and towels with strangers, but they are industrially cleaned between uses.
+Even after a 60°C wash, I wouldn’t be using duvets or pillows I had bought from someone else.
+I understand that this is essentially what we do when we stay at a hotel, we share bedding with strangers, but they are industrially cleaned between uses.

-Even if you think I’m being a bit of a germaphobe or clean freak, Vinted won’t let you sell this stuff so there.
+Even if you think I’m being a bit of a germaphobe or clean freak, Vinted won’t let you sell duvets or pillows so there.

 Opened Cosmetics